c3lang/c3-web/src/content/docs/Implementation Details/specification.md

 ### Pointer types

-A pointer is the address to memory.
+A pointer is an address to memory.

 ```text
 pointer_type       ::= type "*"